ietf-wg-acme/acme/draft-ietf-acme-acme.md

 from PEM.).

 The CSR encodes the client's requests with regard to the content of the certificate to be issued.
-The CSR MUST indicate the same requested identifiers as the initial new-order request, either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
+The CSR MUST indicate the exact same set of requested identifiers as the initial new-order request, either in the commonName portion of the requested subject name, or in an extensionRequest attribute {{!RFC2985}}
 requesting a subjectAltName extension.

+A request to finalize an order will result in error if the order indicated does not have status "pending", if the CSR and order identifiers differ, or if the account is not authorized for the identifiers indicated in the CSR.

+A valid request to finalize an order will return the order to be finalized.
-After submitting a POST to the order finalize URL the client should send a GET request to the order resource to obtain its current state.
+The client should begin polling the order by sending a GET request to the order resource to obtain its current state.
 The status of the order will indicate what action the client should take:

 * "invalid": The certificate will not be issued.
 Consider this order process abandoned.